EnduranceCode/JavaCourseraDuke/README.md

 As part of this package, the SQLite library (version 3.7.2) is included.
 UC San Diego and I gratefully acknowledge [xerial.org](https://xerial.org/) for creating this [Java library](https://bitbucket.org/xerial/sqlite-jdbc/) and [D. Richard Hipp](https://en.wikipedia.org/wiki/D._Richard_Hipp) for the development of SQLite.

 The project is separated into several parts, and I will be able to achieve project milestones as I work through the modules in the course.
 Throughout the project, UC San Diego has suggested extensions and ideas for adding extra features to this project.

+### Week 1

+No code was written in the first week of this course curriculum.